rev-net/memo/memo.md

 #### Structure

 RRG, LLC will be a Delaware-based entity primarily engaged in investing in $REV tokens and the development of the #REV ecosystem.
-The LLC will have four members: Jango, Filip, Aeolian, and KMac.
+The LLC will be a single member LLC: Jango.
 Given its member-managed structure, these individuals will actively participate in the management and decision-making processes of the LLC, ensuring a hands-on approach to both investment strategies and ecosystem development.
 The primary business activities will include acquiring and holding $REV tokens, as well as fostering growth and innovation within the Revnet ecosystem through various initiatives and partnerships.

 #### Onchain management

-Onchain, RRG will manage its $REV with a 3/6 multisig at `rrg.eth`.
+Onchain, RRG will manage its $REV with a 2/3 multisig at `rrg.eth`.
 The multisig is controlled by:

 - `breadfruit.eth` (jango)
-- `filipv.eth` (Filip)
-- `codalabs.eth` (Aeolian)
-- `kmac.eth` (Kmac)
 - `dao.jbx.eth` (JuiceboxDAO)
 - `openesquire.eth` (Robert Leonhard)

 #### Offchain management

-Offchain management of the corporation will be led by Jango, Filip, Aeolian, KMac, Robert, and other members of the Juicebox community:
+Offchain management of the corporation will be led by Jango, with legal counsel from Robert and with help from other members of the Juicebox community:

-[Jango](https://jango.eth.sucks) founded and has developed the [Juicebox](https://juicebox.money) protocol to support organizational money experiments on the public internet.
+[Jango](https://jango.eth.sucks) cofounded and has developed the [Juicebox](https://juicebox.money) protocol to support organizational money experiments on the public internet over the past 4 years.

-[Filip](https://filip.world) has been working on Juicebox since November 2021, focusing on documentation, off-chain tools and services, and frontend development, as well as directly supporting many Juicebox project creators.
+Robert Leonhard is the co-founder of [Open Esquire](https://openesq.tech), a group of legal engineers serving Ethereum projects and many Juicebox projects.

+#### Spend

+RRG will use the $REV it earns to support the launch, security, and distribution of revnet.app and associated revnets.
+We will

+1. staff jango (project/contract/tech lead).
+2. look to hire a client-side lead for revnet.app (since aeolian will be handing off development once deployed).
+3. look to hire an operations lead (since filip will be handing off ops responsibilities once deployed).
+4. retain rob (legal).
+5. retain kmac (advisor, helper).

 [Aeolian](https://x.com/aeolianeth) has been working on Juicebox since November 2021, and leading the development of [juicebox.money](https://juicebox.money) since 2022.
 Aeolian also makes essential tools to support the Juicebox ecosystem: [juicescan.io](https://www.juicescan.io), the [Juicebox SDK](https://github.com/Bananapus/juice-sdk-v4), and the in-progress [revnet.app](https://revnet.app).

+[Filip](https://filip.world) has been working on Juicebox since November 2021, focusing on documentation, off-chain tools and services, and frontend development, as well as directly supporting many Juicebox project creators.

 [KMac](https://kmacb.eth.limo) is an experienced entrepreneur who has been contributing to multiple DAOs including Solace, Purple, Juicebox and Defifa.

-Robert Leonhard is the co-founder of [Open Esquire](https://openesq.tech), a group of legal engineers serving Ethereum projects and many Juicebox projects.

-#### Spend

-RRG will use the $REV it earns to support the launch, security, and distribution of revnet.app and associated revnets.
-We will staff jango (project/tech lead), filip (ops/tech lead), aeolian (consumer/tech lead), kmac (marketing/tech lead), and rob (legal).

 The technical and product todos include:
 - iterate on revnet.app to best serve revnet participation and creation.